 All of that being said, these strategies can be done at any point during the year.
 You will just have your pass for less time if you earn it later.

-Current offers and strategies
+Offers and strategies

 Here are a few example card strategies for how to earn the pass, plus the timing if you’re trying to earn it as early in the year as possible.
 These are based on the offers that are currently available, so these strategies may shift over time if the offers change.
 I keep this post updated when that happens.